 The Weather Channel's site provides excellent long-range, daily, and hour-by-hour weather information on most Caribbean destinations.

-The Caribbean Emergency Response Agency (CDERA) features weather forecasts for Anguilla, Antigua and Barbuda, the Bahamas, Barbados, Belize, the British Virgin Islands, Dominica, Grenada, Jamaica, Montserrat, St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, Trinidad and Tobago, and Turks and Caicos.
+The Caribbean Disaster Emergency Management Agency (CDEMA) features weather forecasts for Anguilla, Antigua and Barbuda, the Bahamas, Barbados, Belize, the British Virgin Islands, Dominica, Grenada, Jamaica, Montserrat, St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, Trinidad and Tobago, and Turks and Caicos.

 Bermuda is actually located in the South Atlantic Ocean, not the Caribbean Sea, so it's important to get island-specific weather information before you travel to Bermuda.
 The Bermuda Weather Service provides a marine forecast, hourly weather reports, weather imagery, historical data, and more.